hreypar/felicidades/README.md

 ```

 ### Input
-The input data for this project consists of a csv table of "cumpleaneros," which includes information about individuals celebrating their birthdays.
+The input data for this project consists of a csv table of "cumpleaneros" (see example [here](https://github.com/hreypar/felicidades/blob/main/config/cumpleaneros_octubre.csv)), which includes information about individuals celebrating their birthdays.
 The table contains the following columns:

 - Name: The name of the person celebrating the birthday.
 - Birthday: The date of the birthday celebration.